carpentries-incubator/scrna-seq-analysis/_episodes/01-introduction.md

 ### Pitfall of bulk RNA-seq
 - Insufficient for studying heterogeneous systems, e.g. early development studies, complex tissues (brain)
-- Does not provide insights into the stochastic nature of gene expression Therefore, scRNA-seq was introduced to overcome the limitation of bulk RNA-seq.
+- Does not provide insights into the stochastic nature of gene expression

+Therefore, scRNA-seq was introduced to overcome the limitations of bulk RNA-seq.

 ## Introduction to single-cell RNA-seq